rukmanigopalan/adlsgen1togen2migrationsamples/src/Utilities/Ageing Analysis/README.md

    * Supports only for Gen1 Locations.
    * Inventory Code Developed and Supported only in Windows PowerShell ISE
    * Pivot Code developed and supported only in python
+   * Manual intervention is required to analysis application folders patterns.

 ## Ageing Analysis Setup